ComputeCanada/molmodsim-vmd-visualization/_episodes/07-Hq_rendering.md

 #### Tachyon OptiX and Tachyon OSPRay interactive ray tracers
 Nvidia OptiX and Intel OSPRay are hardware-accelerated ray tracers capable of interactively rendering photorealistic global illumination.
 On Alliance systems Tachyon OptiX is available by loading `cuda` and `vmd/1.9.4a43` modules.
 The interactive ray tracer opens a new graphical window in which you can preview ray-traced rendering and interact with it using a mouse.
 When you close the interactive window the final image is saved in file.
 It allows only for a limited interactive functionality.
 You can rotate, scale, translate with a mouse, and you can turn on/off AO and DoF.
 It not a full-featured interactive implementation, but it is useful for improving the final rendered image.
+{: .instructor_notes}

 Compare normal, glsl and OptiX rendering modes.

 #### Real Time Ray Tracing (RTX-RTRT)
 Real Time Ray Tracing solves limitations of the Tachyon OptiX interactive ray tracer by providing full-time ray-tracing in the main OpenGL VMD window.
+{: .instructor_notes}

 Real Time Ray Tracing using NVidia RTX cores is supported in version 1.9.4a55 of VMD on Linux platform.

 Installation (works on gra-vdi, siku):
 ~~~